AdobeDocs/experience-manager-cloud-service.en/help/release-notes/aem-cloud-changes.md

 ## /apps and /libs are immutable at runtime {#apps-libs-immutable}

  Any content and sub-folders in `/apps` and `/libs` is read-only.
 Any feature or custom code that expects to make changes there will fail to do so.
-An error is returned that such content is read-only and the write operation wasn't able to complete.
+An error is returned that such content is read-only and the write operation was not able to complete.
 This has an impact in a number of areas of AEM:

 * No changes in `/libs` are allowed at all.
   * This is not new rule, however this was not enforced in previous on-premise versions of AEM.